 - After playing, pretend that the helicopter comes, and have the surviving soldiers say “thank you” to the student.
 Focus on the positive by saying something like, “These 2 soldiers say ‘thank you’ for saving them.”

 - Ask the child if they would like to try to save more soldiers on their next round

-- If falling into a volcano is too violent for a young or sensitive child, you could do something like frogs falling off a log into a swamp
+- If falling into a volcano is too scary for a young or sensitive child, you could do something like frogs falling off a log into a swamp

 Parrot Is Watching